 \subsection{On the learned O-SVM score}

 Figure~\ref{fig:osvm-score} shows the histogram plots of the learned O-SVM score on MNIST, Color-MNIST, and CIFAR-20 under support shift.
-From the histogram plots, we observe that the score distribution consisted of two peaks without overlapping; therefore, any value between the two peaks (e.g., 0.4) could be made as a threshold to split the validation data into two parts.
-If the score of validation data was higher than the threshold, then the data was identified as an (in-training) IT validation data; otherwise, it was an (out-of-training) OOT validation data.
+From the histogram plots, we observe that the score distribution consists of two peaks without overlapping; therefore, any value between the two peaks (e.g., 0.4) could be made as a threshold to split the validation data into two parts.
+If the score of validation data is higher than the threshold, then the data is identified as an (in-training) IT validation data; otherwise, it is an (out-of-training) OOT validation data.

-After splitting the validation data, $\alpha$ in \eqref{eq:giw_obj} was estimated as the ratio of the sample size between the IT validation data and the whole validation data, i.e., $\alphahat=n_{\val1}/n_{\val}$.
-For example, in Figure~\ref{fig:osvm-score-mnist}, $\alphahat = \frac{8}{8+12} = 0.4$, which equals to the true value in MNIST experiments.
-Similarly, it could be verified that $\alpha$ in Figure~\ref{fig:osvm-score-cmnist} and ~\ref{fig:osvm-score-cifar} were also correctly estimated.
+After splitting the validation data, $\alpha$ in \eqref{eq:giw_obj} is estimated as the ratio of the sample size between the IT validation data and the whole validation data, i.e., $\alphahat=n_{\val1}/n_{\val}$.
+For example, in Figure~\ref{fig:osvm-score-mnist}, $\alphahat = \frac{8}{8+12} = 0.4$, which is equal to the true value in MNIST experiments.
+Similarly, it can be verified that the $\alpha$ in Figure~\ref{fig:osvm-score-cmnist} and ~\ref{fig:osvm-score-cifar} are also accurately estimated.